salbrandi/rqpop/README.rst

 ``rqpop`` can be installed with ``pip install rqpop`` and will auto-install all dependencies.

-Alternatively, it can be cloned manually from the url: https://github.com/salbrandi/rqpop.git or the tarfile can be downloaded from the url: https://github.com/salbrandi/rqpop/archive/0.1.tar.gz and setup with ``python setup.py install``

 | In order to run rqpop, you must have a REDIS server running and RQ ``rqworkers`` listening on the default queue:
 |
 | Documentation for quickly setting up a REDIS server can be found here: https://redis.io/topics/quickstart